-In addition to recipe books and guides on household management, the Culinary History Collection also includes and helps document nearly four centuries of local and community cook books in Virginia and nearby areas; the history of food processing and food technology; social, domestic, and economic history as they relate to food; food behaviors and eating; and nutrition.
+In addition to recipe books and guides on household management, the history of food & drink materials also include and help document nearly four centuries of local and community cook books in Virginia and nearby areas; the history of food processing and food technology; social, domestic, and economic history as they relate to food; food behaviors and eating; and nutrition.
 As of late 2011, we have expanded our collecting to include the history of the American cocktail from its roots in the 19th century through the modern age of entertaining.
 While a majority of the collection consists of published materials, we have nearly two dozen manuscript collections relating to culinary history, ranging from advertising ephemera to handwritten receipt books to faculty and department papers.
-More information about our Culinary History Collection online.
+More information about our History of Food & Drink collecting area online.

-A second subset of the Culinary History Collection relates specifically to children’s cookbooks and nutrition.
-In 2005, Dr. Ann Hertzler, a Professor Emerita of Human Nutrition, Foods and Exercise, endowed the Ann Hertlzer Children’s Cookbook and Nutrition Literature Archive.”
+A subset of the History of Food & Drink collecting area relates specifically to children’s cookbooks and nutrition.
+In 2006, Dr. Ann Hertzler, a Professor Emerita of Human Nutrition, Foods and Exercise, endowed the Ann Hertlzer Children’s Cookbook and Nutrition Literature Archive.”
 This collection contains both historic and contemporary children’s cookbooks, books about nutrition babies and children, and Virginia Extension publications.
 It also includes Dr. Hertzler’s professional papers and presentations.
 A website with more information about Dr. Hertzler’s research, publications, manuscript collection, and the endowed collection, as well as links to digitized and web content, is available online.

-In addition to any of the informational links about, you can contact us directly with questions, comments, and suggestions relating to the Culinary History Collection.
+In addition to any of the informational links about, you can contact us directly with questions, comments, and suggestions relating to the History of Food & Drink collecting area.